Council on Aging

 MISSION STATEMENT

-The Framingham Council on Aging’s mission is to understand, support, strengthen and improve the lives of the diverse residents of Framingham who are 55 or older through advocacy, communication, and collaboration.
+The Framingham Council on Aging’s mission is to understand, support, strengthen, and improve the lives of the diverse residents of Framingham who are 55 or older through advocacy, communication, and collaboration.

 GOALS AND OBJECTIVES